A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 Snowden described the extent of the NSA's spying capabilities as "horrifying.
 “We can plant bugs in machines.
 Once you go on the network, I can identify your machine.
 You will never be safe whatever protections you put in place."

 James Clapper, the former Director of National Intelligence said, when addressing a Senate panel the annual assessment of threats, “In the future, intelligence services might use the [internet of things] for identification, surveillance, monitoring, location tracking, and targeting for recruitment, or to gain access to networks or user credentials.”
 No warrant required.

-What Can You Do If You Suspect You Are Under Surveillance?
+What Can You Do If You Suspect You Are Being Spied On?

 In a word: nothing.
 Once you’ve become a target for NSA surveillance, they aren’t going to stop it.
 Even if you are a small town 70 year old dressmaker who happened to talk to your sister about some horrific terror attack you saw on the news.
 If you used certain phrases, certain keywords, you’re on the list.
 They know who you are, where you are, who you are talking to, and who you are in contact with via digital communications.
 They will have gone back over your internet and cell phone history.
 They will know more about you than you do yourself.
 There’s no need for them to discount you, they can simply keep monitoring you by algorithm - they have all the storage capacity they need.

 The Internet of Things is an absolute playground for hackers and other creepy stalkers.
 For example, let’s say you have a coffee machine connected to your home network.
 Your home network is safe, right?
 Password is encrypted, you have firewalls and passwords galore.
 No-one can get to you.
 Yet, all it takes is one savvy hacker who has an account on the same coffee machine network.
 By cracking the code used by an Android device, he is able to access your coffeemaker right from his desktop.
 And from there, well, your home internet is his oyster.